-Paramete r Description Requ ired Default value Placeholder substitution payload The body of the POST, for example properly escaped XML. requi red - No auth- password The password to use for HTTP BASIC auth. optio nal - Yes auth- username The username to use for HTTP BASIC auth. optio nal - Yes banner A string that is matched against the response of the HTTP POST.
+Paramete r Description Requ ired Default value Placeholder substitution payload The body of the POST, for example properly escaped XML. - No auth- password The password to use for HTTP BASIC auth. optio nal - Yes auth- username The username to use for HTTP BASIC auth. optio nal - Yes header[0- 9]+ Additional headers to be sent along with the request.
+Example of valid parameter's names are header0, header1 and header180. header is not a valid parameter name. optio nal - No banner A string that is matched against the response of the HTTP POST.
 If the output contains the banner, the service is determined as up.
 Specify a regex by starting with ~. optio nal - Yes charset Set the character set for the POST. optio nal UTF-8 No mimetype Set the mimetype for the POST. optio nal text/xm l No port The port for the web server where the POST is send to. optio nal 80 No scheme The connection scheme to use. optio nal http No usesslfil ter Enables or disables the SSL ceritificate validation. true - false optio nal false No uri The uri to use during the POST. optio nal / Yes use- system- proxy Should the system wide proxy settings be used?
 The system proxy settings can be configured in system properties optio nal false No